 - CPU speed control

-- Handling audio with low latency requires that your processor keeps running at its best performance (speed) at all times.
-Many portable systems try to regulate processor speed in order to save power - for low latency audio, you want this totally disabled, either in the BIOS or at the OS level
+- Handling audio with low latency requires that your processor keeps running at its highest speed at all times.
+Many portable systems try to regulate processor speed in order to save power — for low latency audio, you want this totally disabled, either in the BIOS or at the OS level.

 - Excessive Interrupt Sharing